1. Introduction to the Project

 - Writing biography.
 Two brief articles: “The Strengths and Limitations of Biography” by Dr. Jonathan Bonk, Project Director and “The Craft of Writing Religious Biography,” by Dr. Dana Robert, DACB Editorial Committee member.

 - Potential Subjects A suggested list of biographical subjects by country.
 Check here to see which biographies the DACB already has.

 - Bibliography A list of Africa-related works useful for background research.

 - Complete Oral History Workshop Curriculum (PDF): “Doing Oral History: Helping Christians Tell Their Own Story” - Class Curriculum based on original work by Dr. Jean-Paul Wiest and revised by Dr. Michele Sigg (2015)

 - Guidelines for Researchers and Writers: Template for Collecting Basic Information (PDF); Word: This template can serve as a data-collecting tool for oral history research.

 - Biography Review Checklist (PDF): This checklist helps writers to critically review the drafts of their biographies.

 - DACB Oral History Booklet, Kampala, October 2008 (PDF); booklet cover (PDF file): The booklet contains a selection of DACB biographies of the church in Uganda, Rwanda, and Burundi.

 4. Project Luke Fellowship

-The Project Luke Fellowship offers scholarships to African scholars, clergy, and lay people in order to help fund their research and writing of African Christian biographies.
+From 2000 to 2011, the Project Luke Fellowship offered scholarships to African scholars, clergy, and lay people in order to help fund their research and writing of African Christian biographies.
 A list of these scholars and their stories can be found here.